Annual Report Design

 Did you know we also write annual reports?

-We’ve written 180+ annual reports.
+We’ve written 250+ annual reports.
 Our high-quality annual report writing services create best-practice outcomes for all our clients across Australia and Asia.
 Our plain English copy is easy-to-read, but never ‘dumbed down’, and we won’t change your meaning or intent.
 We always stay on-brand, telling the story of your year, the way you want it told.

 The 7 advantages of having one supplier to design, write and project manage your annual report

-Andrew Pegler Media has designed, written and project managed over 180+ annual reports.
 Our full 360° one-stop-shop service covers writing, editing and design.
 Having both content and design done by one supplier means one clean point of contact for you.
 Seamless communication between the writing and design elements results in a superior final product.
-Plus, there is no need to pay for a final proof of the ultimate document.
-We quality control your content along the way.

 A single supplier, solely responsible for the entire process, cannot blame others for non-performance or delays.
+Our ‘buck-stops-here accountability’ ensures effective and efficient delivery of your annual report.

 A single supplier who’s responsible for the project from start to finish will be across its many moving parts.